Darryl Sharpton: Houston Texans

-Sharpton was drafted by the Houston Texans in the fourth round (102nd pick) of the 2010 NFL Draft.
+Sharpton was selected by the Houston Texans in the fourth round (102nd pick) of the 2010 NFL draft.
+He became a free agent after the 2013 season.

 Washington Redskins

 Sharpton signed a one-year contract with the Washington Redskins on March 13, 2014.
 The Redskins placed him on injured reserve on August 30, 2014.
 The Redskins terminated Sharpton's contract on September 22.

 Chicago Bears

 He signed with the Chicago Bears on September 24, 2014.

 Arizona Cardinals

 Sharpton signed with the Arizona Cardinals in May 2015.
 On August 19, he was released by the Cardinals.

+NFL career statistics

+Post-football career

+Darryl launched a mid-century furniture brand Edloe Finch with his wife Jessica in 2017.

 Personal life

 Sharpton is the second cousin of famous minister Al Sharpton, though by his own admission, he thinks of him more as an uncle.